 When traveling in Spain, you must follow these COVID-19 safety rules:

-The information above was last checked on 6/16/21.
-This can change before your date of travel so please review the latest COVID-19 travel safety regulations for your flight between Rome and Barcelona before traveling.
+The information above was last checked on 9/25/21.
+This can change before your date of travel so please review the latest COVID-19 travel safety regulations for your flight to Barcelona from Rome before traveling.

 The restriction level for your return flight to Rome, Italy from Barcelona is: Partially open.

 International entry is allowed for: Entry is partially open for citizens and permanent residents of Spain

 The government of Italy has imposed these measures to reduce the spread of COVID-19:

 Last checked on 9/25/21.
 Remember to check the latest COVID-19 travel safety regulations for your flight to Rome from Barcelona closer to your date of departure here here.

 Omio customers who book cheap flights for this trip most frequently fly from Rome Leonardo da Vinci Fiumicino Airport to Barcelona El Prat Airport.

 Passengers booking this journey most frequently board their flights from Rome Leonardo da Vinci Fiumicino Airport and need to travel around 14 miles (22 km) from the city center to get to this airport.